polyfy/polylith/readme.md

 ## Configuration

-The workspace configuration is stored under the `:polylith` key in `./deps.edn` and defines the following keys:
+The workspace configuration is stored in `./workspace.edn` and defines the following keys:

 | Key                    | Description
 |:-----------------------|:---------------------------------------------------------------------------------------------|